p-lr/MapCompose/Readme.md

 the state often ended-up scattered between views own state and application state.
 Sometimes, it was difficult to predict how views were rendered because there were so many things to take into account.

-Now, the rendering is function of a state.
+Now, the rendering is a function of a state.
 If that state changes, the "view" updates accordingly.
-The library exposes its API though `MapState`, which is the _only_ public handle to mutate the state of the "view" (or in Compose terms, "composables").
-As its name suggests, `MapState` also _owns_ the state.
-Therefore, composables will always render consistently - even after a device rotation.

 In a typical application, you create a `MapState` instance inside a `ViewModel` (or whatever component which survives device rotation).
 Your `MapState` should then be passed to the `MapUI` composable.
 The code sample at the top of this readme shows an example.
 Then, whenever you need to update the map (add a marker, a path, change the scale, etc.), you invoke APIs on your `MapState` instance.
+As its name suggests, `MapState` also _owns_ the state.
+Therefore, composables will always render consistently - even after a device rotation.

-All public APIs are located under the [api](mapcompose/src/main/java/ovh/plrapps/mapcompose/api) package.
+All public APIs are located under the[api](mapcompose/src/main/java/ovh/plrapps/mapcompose/api) package.
 The following sections provide details on the `MapState` class, and give examples of how to add markers, callouts, and paths.

 ### MapState